feast: What Is the Work?

 I really appreciated a comment that Mr. Henson made when we were up there in Park City, because it just clarified something; it made it so crystal-clear to me.
 He said that the church is becoming Protestant in doctrine, but Catholic in government.
 The Catholic church's hierarchical government has gotten to the place where they say, "Do not worry about doctrine; do not read the Bible; do not really think; we will take care of you—you just trust us.
 We will do the studying for you.
 We will write these things out.
 You just keep on going here, and everything will be all right.
 Christ will take care of it," and so forth.
 All the while, our character is being warped out of position because we are not making the decisions ourselves.
 We are not thinking; we are not really a free moral agent.
 We have given our soul and spirit over to somebody else.
 God does not want us to go in that direction.
 We would really not be thinking individuals.

-This is scary, because all the controls are internal—inside of you.
+I have said to groups that this is scary, and it is, because all the controls are internal—inside of you.
 That is the only way you will ever be free.
-However, I submit to you that that is what God wants.
+I submit to you that that is what God wants.
 Please remember, I did not say we were getting rid of the hierarchy at all.
 The hierarchy is to guide.
 It is there to set direction and to carry out the functions of the work.
 Governmentally, though, your responsibility is to God.

 I Corinthians 16:12 Now concerning our brother Apollos, I strongly urged him to come to you with the brethren, but he was quite unwilling to come at this time; however, he will come when he has a convenient time.